YingLiu4203/old-dev-blog/_posts/2016-11-27-javascript-function-and-class.md

 ## 5. Class, Function and Relationships Among Everything
 Two key points to understand class inheritance or object chain are:
-1. `[[Prototype]]` refers to the parent object and shows the parent-child inheritance relationships between two objects.
+1. `[[Prototype]]` (the legacy `__proto__`) refers to the parent object and define the inheritance relationships between two objects.
+A parent is the prototype of the child, as defined in the `isPrototypeOf()` method.
 Use `Object.getPrototypeOf(obj)` to get the parent object.
-Only static properties are inherited between a parent and a child.
+The child has all properties of its parent.
-2.  `prototype` is a normal property whose value is an object.
-Only a `Function` object has this property.
-Because a class is a function, it has this property too.
-Prototype properties (but no static property) are inherited between an instance and its class. `instanceof` operator links an instance and its class and `[[Prototype]]` ancestors.
+2.  `prototype` is a normal property whose value is a special "shadown" object assoicated with the corresponding callable entity.
+Because a class is a function, it has this property.
+The `prototype` object of a class has all instance methods and a special `constructor` property that refers back to the paired class.
+All static methods are properties of the class itself.
+When a child class `extends` a parent class, the child class's prototype also inherites (its `[[Prototype]]` or `__proto__` refers) to the prototype of the parent class.
+All instances of a class inherites from the `prototype` of the class, therefore an instance has all properties defined in the `prototype` of the class.

-When a class `Foo` is defined, a special object `Foo.prototype` is created with the special `constructor` method and other user-defined methods.
+As an example, when a class `Foo` is defined, a special object `Foo.prototype` is created with the special `constructor` method and other user-defined methods.
 It is the parent of all instances of the class `Foo`.

 ![Object Relationships](http://exploringjs.com/es6/images/classes----methods_150dpi.png)

-Giving the following code:
+### 5.1.
+Sample Inheritance Tree Code
+We use the following code to define a simple inheritance tree.
 ```JavaScript
 class Foo {
     constructor(prop) {